gordontang/gordontang.github.io/about.md

 title: About Me
 ---

-I am an industrial engineering student who is passionate about building products that connect people and build meaningful relationships.
+I am an industrial engineering student who is passionate about using technology to improve the world around us.
+In the past, I have worked on products that connect people and build meaningful relationships.

-I aspire to be a great product manager, and have had data-driven and user-centered experiences working in and leading teams with up to 50 talented individuals.
+I aspire to be a great product manager, and look to bring my data-driven and user-centered experiences to good use.

 ### Products I built
 <table>
 <tbody>
 <tr>
 	<td style="text-align: center;"><span style="color: #888888;"><strong>2014 Toronto Startup Career Expo</strong><br>
-	You're Next Career Network</span>
+	<a href="http://yourenext.ca">You're Next Career Network</a></span>
 	</td>
 	<td style="text-align: center;"><span style="color: #888888;"><strong>Skule Kup</strong>
-	<br>Engineering Society</span>
+	<br><a href="http://skule.ca">Engineering Society</a></span>
 	</td>
 </tr>
 </tbody>